 The AODTS NMDS does not contain a unique identifier for clients and information about clients is collected at the episode level.
 For the 2012-13 collection, an SLK was introduced to enable the number of clients receiving treatment to be counted while continuing to ensure the privacy of these individuals receiving treatment.

 The SLK is constructed from information about the client's date of birth, sex and an alpha code based on selected letters of their name.

-In the 2012-13 and 2013-14 collection cycles, SLK data were not available for all clients; an imputation strategy was developed to adjust the data to account for this.
-Imputation was not required for the 2014-15 collection period, due to high rates of valid SLKs.
-Further information about the imputation methodology applied to these data can be found online as part of the release of the Alcohol and other drug treatment services in Australia 2014-15 report.
-Accuracy: Data for the AODTS NMDS are extracted each year from the administrative systems of the health departments or are provided by the treatment agencies directly to the health departments.
+Data for the AODTS NMDS are extracted each year from the administrative systems of the health departments or are provided by the treatment agencies directly to the health departments.
 These data are then collated by the health departments according to the definitions and technical specifications agreed to by the departments and the AIHW.

-Data for the AODTS NMDS are available from 2001-02; however, due to comparability issues, only data from 2005-06 are used in this report to present a 10 year trend series.
-The number of closed treatment episodes decreased from 180,783 in 2013-14 to 170,367 in 2014-15.
-Victoria reported an overall decrease of approximately 10,537 treatment episodes and New South Wales reported a decrease of 6,119 treatment episodes between 2013-14 and 2014-15.
-Approximately 96% of in-scope treatment services submitted data to the AODTS NMDS in 2014-15.
-Four jurisdictions submitted 100% of in-scope treatment services except for New South Wales (92%), Victoria (98.6%), Tasmania (86.4%) and Northern Territory (94.7%).
-In NSW, 25 in-scope agencies did not report in 2014-15, these agencies account for around one-third of the overall decrease of 6,119 episodes in 2014-15.
+The number of closed treatment episodes decreased from 170,367 in 2014-15 to 206,635 in 2015-16.
+South Australia reported an overall decrease of approximately 751 treatment episodes between 2014-15 and 2015-16.
+All other states and territories saw an increase in treatment episodes.

+Approximately 91% of in-scope treatment services submitted data to the AODTS NMDS in 2015-16.
+Four jurisdictions submitted 100% of in-scope treatment services except for New South Wales (80.6%), Victoria (94.9%), Queensland (99.3%) and Tasmania (90.3%).
+In NSW, 68 in-scope agencies did not report due to some NSW agencies being unable to provide name components of the SLK which in turn impacted the number of valid SLKs and overall quality of SLK data.
+NSW did however have an overall increase of 9,759 closed episodes for 2015-16.

 Each in-scope treatment service is required to provide information on each agency related to the service (including delivery outlets).
 However, some services only provide information on the main administrative centre.
 As a result, the number of treatment agencies may be under counted (information on the number of agencies for which data are not provided is not available).

-Overall, the coverage of episode data in the AODTS NMDS for 2014-15 is good.
-For most data elements, less than 2% of records have missing data (including not stated or unknown responses) while less than 2% of records have an invalid SLK.
-Around 6% of records have an unknown Indigenous status.
-Of the records relating to episodes provided to clients receiving treatment for their own drug use, reason for cessation is not available for 4%, method of drug use is not available for 7% and injecting drug use status is not available for 15%.
+Overall, the coverage of episode data in the AODTS NMDS for 2015-16 is good.
+For most data elements, less than 5% of records have missing data (including not stated or unknown responses) while less than 1% of records have an invalid SLK.
+Around 5% of records have an unknown Indigenous status.
+Of the records relating to episodes provided to clients receiving treatment for their own drug use, reason for cessation is not available for 7%, method of drug use is not available for 9% and injecting drug use status is not available for 15%.